Why would one use a Penyffordd conveyancing practice given that web based conveyancers are easier on the wallet?

 I purchased a 2 bed flat in Penyffordd, conveyancing formalities finalised December 2007.
 Can you give me give me an indication of the likely cost of a lease extension?
 Equivalent properties in Penyffordd with over 90 years remaining are worth £191,000.
 The ground rent is £55 yearly.
 The lease finishes on 21st October 2072

-You have 55 years left to run we estimate the premium for your lease extension to be between £31,400 and £36,200 as well as plus your own and the landlord's "reasonable" professional fees.
+With 53 years unexpired we estimate the premium for your lease extension to span between £27,600 and £31,800 as well as plus your own and the landlord's "reasonable" professional fees.

-The figure above a general guide to costs for extending a lease, but we are not able to supply the actual costs in the absence of comprehensive due diligence.
-You should not use this information in tribunal or court proceedings.
-There are no doubt additional concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
-Neither should you move forward based on this information without first seeking the advice of a professional.
+The figure above a general guide to costs for extending a lease, but we are not able to supply a more accurate figure without more detailed due diligence.
+Do not use the figures in tribunal or court proceedings.
+There are no doubt other issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Neither should you move forward based on this information before getting professional advice.